AarhusCosmology/concept1.0-data/README.md

-the corresponding data included in this repository, you must use a NumPy version below 1.21, due to a [change](https://github.com/numpy/numpy/commit/d4a270640b451636c76cb7cff52cc5a1a8a12b6c) to the way random Rayleigh numbers are drawn.
+the corresponding data included in this repository, you must use a NumPy version below 1.21, due to a [change](https://github.com/numpy/numpy/commit/d4a270640b451636c76cb7cff52cc5a1a8a12b6c) to the way random Rayleigh numbers are constructed.
 Thus, if you use CO*N*CEPT 1.0 and wants to exactly replicate the power spectra included in this repository, make sure to first downgrade to e.g. NumPy 1.20.3:
 ```bash
 (source concept && $python -m pip install numpy==1.20.3)
 ```